tillg/grtnr.com_src/README.md

 ## Todo

-* Check that every enntry has a date
+* Check that every entry has a date
-* DNS Setup: Forwart tillgartner.com --> grtnr.com
+* Check that images are resized properly with my current setup
 * Test: If I remove the accent image (wooden_desk.jpg), my link tests should fail - why didn't they?
 * Build pipeline: Check that posts have the right structure: Have a layout, a date etc.
 * Build pipeline: Make sure that posts have the proper file names: YYYY-MM-DD-xyz.md